Who are the best players born on each day of the year? We have a list for every day on the calendar.

 2) Ronald Acuña Jr. (1997)

-Acuña hasn't been around long but he's certainly already made his mark, debuting in 2018 and winning the NL Rookie of the Year Award after he slashed .293/.366/.552 with 64 RBIs and 26 homers, including round-trippers in five consecutive games.
-The outfielder already has quite the resume after winning the 2023 NL MVP award, winning a World Series title in '21, being selected as an All-Star four times and winning three Silver Slugger Awards.
+Acuña hasn't been around long but he's certainly already made his mark, debuting in 2018 and winning the NL Rookie of the Year Award.
+The outfielder already has quite the resume after winning the 2023 NL MVP Award, being selected as an All-Star five times and winning three Silver Slugger Awards.

 3) Byron Buxton (1993)

 Buxton brings a little bit of everything to the table, and he can do all those bits really well.
-Although hampered by injuries throughout his first nine seasons in the Majors, Buxton impressed with superior speed and stellar defense in center field for the Twins.
-Buxton was an All-Star in 2022, he also netted a Gold Glove, a Platinum Glove and a Defensive Player of the Year Award for his defensive prowess in '17.
+Although hampered by numerous injuries throughout his 11 seasons in the Majors, Buxton has impressed with superior speed and stellar defense in center field for the Twins.
+Buxton was an All-Star in 2022, he also netted a Gold Glove, a Platinum Glove and a Defensive Player of the Year Award for his defensive prowess in '17. in 126 games in 2025 (his most since playing a career-high 140 in 2017), Buxton had an .878 OPS with 35 homers and 24 steals while earning his second All-Star nod.

 4) Bill Skowron (1930)